 The personal papers of a history professor, the fonds includes a number of original items relating to the resistance..

-All University Archives and Special Collections materials must be used in the reading room.
-It is located
+All University Archives and Special Collections materials must be used in the reading room which is located in the Murray Building on the University of Saskatchewan campus.

 [ Home ] [ Search ]